 Fresh Relevance has always offered marketers great flexibility to personalize content across both the website and email.
-We’re now taking this a step further by enhancing the user control.
+We took this a step further by enhancing the user control.

 Experiences can run simultaneously, so our clients can have multiple versions of their website running at the same time, ensuring that the version shown to each shopper is optimal to that consumer’s needs.